pythonpete32/linux-dev-env/README.md

     vim .vimrc

-ESLint and JSHint will not play nice at first.
-- You might have to init npm and eslint in the home directory.
+Set parameters for ESLint and JSHint to play nicely with es8.
+You might have to init npm and eslint in the home directory.
 If so, just say yes to all.
-- And/or run the following echo commands to setup JSHint and ESLint for es8 and React.
+Then run the following echo commands to set paramaters for JSHint and ESLint.

     npm init
     eslint --init